 - Acne is not just a simple skin infection.
-The cause is a complex interaction of changing hormones, sebum, overgrowth of normally harmless germs (bacteria), inflammation, etc (described above).
-You cannot catch acne - it is not passed on through touching (contagious).
+The cause is a complex interaction of changing hormones, sebum, overgrowth of normally harmless germs (bacteria) and inflammation.
+You cannot catch acne - it is not passed on through touching.

 - Acne cannot be cured by drinking lots of water.

 - There is no evidence to say that sunbathing or sunbeds will help to clear acne.